cvdenzen/ESP8266_pir_wps/README.md

 # ESP8266_pir_wps
 A pir sensor that reports it state by publishing it in mosquitto protocol.
-Connection is WiFi ESP8266 with was possibility
+Connection is WiFi ESP8266 with WPS possibility.